What the hell am I supposed to do when this happens?

 I just don’t have the energy.

 The funny thing is that it’s never been easier for us to initiate.
-We’ve never had more information available to us; never had more ways to access that information; never had more options than we have right now.
+We’ve never had more information available to us, it’s never been simpler to access that information, and we’ve never had more options to choose from than we have right now.
+The accumulated knowledge of mankind is right there, within our reach, just waiting for us to take advantage of it.

-But why should we just wait?
+Why should we just wait?
 Why should we only react?
-Why should we always play defense?
+Is our best option to simply play defense?
 We didn’t start our business by just reacting.
 We didn’t wait around for someone else to plan our future.
 We initiated.
 We actually got off our butt and made something happen.

 Make our business better.
 Make our life better.